The Crossroads of Time: Plot summary

 In the fall of 1955, in New York City, as the snow begins to fall, Blake Walker has come from Ohio to attend college.
 Goaded by one of the forebodings that have punctuated his life, he rescues a man from a kidnapper and then discovers that the kidnapper's friends have taken an unhealthy interest in him.
 The man he rescued, Mark Kittson, arranges for him to disappear into an organization that occupies a hidden apartment.
 There he meets the other members of Kittson's team, Jason Saxton, Stan Erskine, and Hoyt.

 The next day, alone in the apartment, Blake hears someone trying to break in.
 At the same time he is subjected to a telepathic assault that knocks him out.
 When he regains consciousness he tells Kittson and the others what happened.
 Kittson explains to him that he and the others are agents from an alternate Earth, one more advanced technologically and psychically than is Blake's Earth.
-They are hunting a criminal, Kmoat Vo Pranj, who may have been the burglar Blake semi-encountered.
-Discerning that their hideout has been discovered and may be subject to a police raid, the men move their operation to a house on Patroon Place in the Mount Union section of the city, picking up a stray kitten that Hoyt begins to train telepathically.
+They are hunting a criminal, Kmoat Vo Pranj, who may have been Blake's assailant.
+Discerning that their hideout has been discovered and may be subject to a police raid, the men move their operation to another safehouse, picking up a stray kitten that Hoyt begins to train telepathically.